How to do probate yourself

 Prior to distributing assets to beneficiaries, it is important to settle any outstanding debts and pay any relevant taxes.
 This includes gathering any outstanding bills and notifying creditors of the individual’s passing.
 Consult with a tax professional to ensure all relevant taxes are properly settled.

-See also How to pronounce sentient
+See also How to build impossible things

 3. Follow the Instructions in the Will